-Research released earlier this year shows that one in four children, particularly those from less affluent communities, start primary school in England without the necessary language and communication skills.
+UK Research shows that one in four children, particularly those from less affluent communities, still start primary school in England without the necessary language and communication skills.

 The analysis, from the Early Intervention Foundation (EIF), also found that a fifth of children (approximately 40,000 girls and 82,000 boys) lack personal, social and emotional development by the age of four.